berachain/docs/apps/core/content/developers/guides/create-erc20-contract-using-foundry.md

 ```

 This error happens because it references a file that no longer exists.
-To fix this, we'll rename it to `BingBongToken.t.sol` and replace it some placeholder code.
+To fix this, we'll rename it to `BingBongToken.t.sol` and replace it with some placeholder code.

 ```bash
 # FROM: ./create-erc20-contract-using-foundry